 Manipur offers ample opportunities for tourists to have a great time.
 People from all over the world visit Manipur and indulge in fun activities with their loved ones.
 Be it exploring the culture, savoring local food, interacting with the local humble people, admiring the beauty of the state, or taking a nature walk amidst a peaceful environment, you will never be out of options when it comes to things to do in Manipur.
 On your Manipur trip, enjoy a traditional boat ride on the largest freshwater lake in North East India, watch colorful birds at Keibul Lamjao National Park, explore the oldest culture of Maram Khullen Village, and more.
 In addition, there are many thrilling adventure activities in Manipur that you can indulge in, like rafting, caving, rock climbing, trekking, windsurfing, and paragliding.

 Where to Stay in Manipur

 Hotels, camps, villas, and guesthouses are the places of accommodation you can choose from during your stay in Manipur.
 From mid-range to budget-friendly stays, you can find accommodation as per your needs and budget and make your stay comfortable.
-Many stays are set in perfect locations with nature’s backdrop.
-Simply enjoy your stay in Manipur with prompt services and decent amenities.
+Many accommodations are set in perfect locations with nature’s backdrop.
+Enjoy your stay in Manipur with prompt services and decent amenities.
 Hotel Imphal by The Classic, Magen, Loktak Aquamarine Floating Homestay, Manipur House, and The Heritage are some of the accommodation options in Manipur.

 What to Eat in Manipur